AineNicD/pands-project/README.md

 max         7.90000     3.800000      6.900000      2.50000
 ~~~

-Next step was to save a histogram of each variable to png files,
+Next step was to save a histogram of each variable to png files.

-I seperated them by species to produce histograms of each variable that save under the name of the species.
+I separated them by species to produce histograms of each variable that save under the name of the species.
 [histVarPng.py](https://github.com/AineNicD/pands-project/blob/master/histVarPng.py)

 ~~~